-• Blue Ribbon Schools: The National Blue Ribbon Schools Program recognizes schools whose students achieve at very high levels or schools that make significant progress in closing the achievement gap.
+Blue Ribbon Schools: The National Blue Ribbon Schools Program recognizes schools whose students achieve at very high levels or schools that make significant progress in closing the achievement gap.
 The National Blue Ribbon Schools Program sets a standard of excellence for all schools striving for the highest level of achievement.

-Colorado School Awards Program

-- John Irwin Schools of Excellence: The John Irwin awards are given to schools that demonstrate exceptional academic achievement over time.
+- Colorado School Awards Program - John Irwin Schools of Excellence: The John Irwin awards are given to schools that demonstrate exceptional academic achievement over time.
 These schools received an Exceeds Expectations rating on the Academic Achievement indicator of the School Performance Frameworks reflecting exceptional performance in Math, English Language Arts, and Science. - Governor's Distinguished Improvement Award: The Governor's Distinguished Improvement Awards are given to schools that demonstrate exceptional student growth.
-On the school performance framework, these schools "exceed" expectations on the indicator related to longitudinal academic growth at all grade levels. - Colorado Centers of Excellence Award: Each year, the Department recognizes public schools in the state that enroll a student population of which at least 75% are at-risk pupils and that demonstrate the highest rates of student longitudinal growth, as measured by the Colorado Growth Model. - High School Academic Growth Award: The High School Academic Growth Awards recognize high schools that demonstrate the highest levels of students' academic growth in reading, writing and math, within each classification used by the statewide association for high school activities for the sport of football.
+On the school performance framework, these schools "exceed" expectations on the indicator related to longitudinal academic growth at all grade levels. - Colorado Centers of Excellence Award: Each year, the Department recognizes public schools in the state that enroll a student population of which at least 75% are at-risk pupils

+High School Academic Growth Award: The High School Academic Growth Awards recognize high schools that demonstrate the highest levels of students' academic growth in reading, writing and math, within each classification used by the statewide association for high school activities for the sport of football.